OSGP/Documentation/Userguide/Installation/2-Setup-VM-Vagrant.md

 ![alt text](./installation-script-screenshots/05.png)

-Now that the script has been ran its course, go to the Ubuntu virtual machine and log in as vagrant user (the password is vagrant).
+Now that the script has ran its course, go to the Ubuntu virtual machine and log in as vagrant user (the password is vagrant).
 Now shut the virtual machine down.

 ![alt text](./installation-script-screenshots/06.png)